edocbuhtig/react-WooCommerce-Rest-API/README.md

-# react-WooCommerce-Rest-API
- How to integrate WooComerce REST API into React?
+# How to integrate WooComerce REST API into React?
+Stetup:
+- git clone
+- npm install
+- update (src/api.js) file with your Wordpress wocommerce API Credentials.

+- - npm run dev test in the browser